bugcrowd/templates/submissions/description/server_security_misconfiguration/potentially_unsafe_http_method_enabled/template.md

 ## Overview of the Vulnerability

 HTTP request methods are used to indicate the desired action to be performed in communications between a client and a server.
 It is possible to perform create, read, update, and delete, amongst other operations.
-While not a vulnerability within itself, an attacker can use different HTTP methods when they are enabled to gather information, or interact with an endpoint in a way that is unintended.
+While not a vulnerability within itself, an attacker can use different HTTP methods when they are enabled to gather information or interact with an endpoint in a way that is unintended.
 This can lead to an attacker modifying the endpoint in unsafe ways and gathering further information about the system for further attacks.

 ## Business Impact